Beyond Bruises: Understanding Intimate Partner Violence as a Liberty Crime

 It acknowledges the threat and damage psychological harm can cause: The primary injury in domestic violence isn't physical bruises—it's the destruction of autonomy, dignity, and selfhood.
 Survivors often describe feeling like they've lost their sense of self—that they can't think clearly or trust their own perceptions, resulting in an increased reliance on the abusive partner.
 By shifting our focus toward the impact of psychological harm, we validate what victims have always known—that the worst abuse often leaves no visible marks.

-It explains why victims don't "just leave" the abusive relationship: One of the most damaging myths about domestic violence is that victims are free to leave at any time.
+It explains why victims don't "just leave" the abusive relationship: One of the most damaging myths about domestic violence is that victims are free to leave at any time and, instead, choose to stay in the relationship.
 Understanding the lasting effects of intimate partner violence reveals why this is false.
 Victims aren't simply choosing to stay—they're living under a regime of ongoing control that has stripped away their resources, support systems, decision-making capacity, and sometimes even the belief that they deserve better.
 They may be monitored, financially controlled, isolated from anyone who could help, and threatened with harm to themselves, their children, or their pets if they leave.
 The question isn't "why don't you leave?"—it's "how does the abuser make it impossible for their partner to leave?"
 Partner abuse explains the prison without bars that traps victims, and it requires that we stop blaming them for their own victimization.

 Calling intimate partner violence a liberty crime isn't just semantic—it's about fundamentally reorienting how we understand and respond to relational abuse.
 It moves us away from the outdated domestic violence framework that focuses narrowly on physical incidents and toward a human rights framework that recognizes the ongoing deprivation of freedom, autonomy, and dignity.
 When we label the abuse for what it really is—a systematic attack on a person's fundamental liberty—we can finally respond to it with the seriousness it deserves.
 Because taking away someone's freedom, whether through physical confinement or psychological domination, is one of the gravest harms one human being can inflict on another.